-All student computer workstations located on campus meet or exceed the above specifications.
+All student computer workstations located on-site at the College's in-residence locations meet or exceed the above specifications.
 Students enrolled in a degree program are provided a laptop computer that meets the specifications stated above as part of their technology fees.